 Boris continues his European career at the Teatro Verdi in Trieste, Italy, where in 2012 he conducted Mahler’s Resurrection Symphony, seven performances of Donizetti’s Anna Bolena and seven performances of Verdi’s rarely performed La Battaglia di Legnano at the theatre.
 In October 2012 he conducted the same work in a production as part of the famed Verdi Festival in the Teatro Regio in Parma.
 He was honoured to conduct Va Pensiero in front of the city’s monument celebrating the 199th birthday of their native son Giuseppe Verdi.
 In the summer of 2013 he conducted five performances of a production of Rigoletto at the Puccini Festival in Torre del Lago, Italy.
 2015 found him creating a new opera programme in Hamilton, BrottOpera, to provide another extraordinary avenue into music, this time for Canada’s rising singing stars.

-He is married to Ardyth Webster Brott, an author and attorney.
+He was married to Ardyth Webster Brott, an author and attorney.

 Ardyth’s most recent book,The Loneliest Piano,is a biography of the Brott’s family piano from Germany to America and Pepe’s Journey,soon to be published, is the story of a lonely donkey and his many adventures.